FelipeRamosOliveira/Portfolio/README.md

 ## Data Science

-The purpose of this repository is to present applications of different programming languages in problems of optimization, data science , data pipelines and machine learning.
+The purpose of this section is to present applications of different programming languages in problems of optimization, data science , data pipelines and machine learning.

 <details>
   <summary>PYTHON</summary>